tastyminerals/tasty-blog/_posts/2020-03-01-how-to-use-external-libraries-in-d-project.md

 Ironically, there is plenty of information right there on the official website and D wiki.
 But it is not **streamlined**, but rather hidden in the layers of documentation and in some cases scattered all over the place.
 As a result a newcomer quickly gets lost.
-This post describes how to use external dependencies in your D scripts and projects.
+This post describes how to create a D project, include various D libraries and perform basic project configuration.

 ### Installing Prerequisites